nhsd-a2si/a2si-services-api-infrastructure/README.md

   1. Base 64 decode the _deploy_user_secret_access_key_encrypted_ output

-  2. Run that output through a PGP decoded with the same key you supplied at `apply` time
+  2. Run that output through a PGP decoder with the same key you supplied at `apply` time

 If you installed Keybase as suggested above, then you:

   1. Copy the long output of _deploy_user_secret_access_key_encrypted_ to your clipboard

-  2. Type the following, pausing to paste the above copy in this command line, in place of "THECOPIEDOUTPUT":
+  2. Type the following, pausing to paste the above copy in this command line, in place of
+     THECOPIEDOUTPUT:

    `echo -n "THECOPIEDOUTPUT" | base64 --decode - | keybase pgp decrypt`